osstech-jp/mailman/src/mailman/docs/architecture.rst

 When a message is first received for posting to a mailing list, Mailman processes the message to determine whether the message is appropriate for the mailing list.
 If so, it *accepts* the message and it gets posted.
-Mailman can also *discard* the message so that no further processing occurs.
+Mailman can *discard* the message so that no further processing occurs.
 Mailman can also *reject* the message, bouncing it back to the original sender, usually with some indication of why the message was rejected.
-Mailman can also *hold* the message for moderator approval.
+Or, Mailman can *hold* the message for moderator approval.

 *Moderation* is the phase of processing that determines which of the above four dispositions will occur for the newly posted message.
 Moderation does